It’s 2023, and like any other year, it’s definitely going to be one to remember!

 Chinese Zodiac 2023

-According to the Chinese calendar, 2023 is the Year of the Rabbit, which occurs every twelve years.
+According to the Chinese zodiac cycle, 2023 was The Year of the Rabbit, which occurs once every twelve years.

 But did you know that the Chinese zodiac cycle also incorporates the five elements – Wood, Fire, Earth, Gold (Metal), and Water?
-So 2023 is actually the Year of the Water Rabbit, which only occurs every sixty years!
+This actually makes 2023 the Year of the Water Rabbit, a cycle that repeats every sixty years.

-Because the Chinese calendar works from the lunar cycle, the Chinese New Year for 2023 didn’t start on January 1st.
-Instead, it runs from January 22nd to February 9, 2024.
+Because the Chinese calendar works from the lunar cycle, in 2023 Chinese New Year actually began on January 22nd.

 People born in the Year of the Rabbit tend to be gentle, compassionate, and artistic.
 They possess a harmonious nature, valuing peace and tranquility while showcasing their creativity and sensitivity.